moengage/MoEngage-iOS-SDK/README.md

 To update, simply run pod update

-For more information about the SDK and manual installation, go to the following link --> http://docs.moengage.com/docs/ios-sdk-integration
+For more information about the SDK and manual installation, go to the following link --> http://docs.moengage.com/docs/sdk-integration

 Change log:

+v3.2.2
+Fixed a bug where SDK was not able to find MOInbox.storyboard while using MoEngage-iOS-SDK as framework(by defining use_framework! in pod file)
+InApp changes to handle Notification Permission/Setting Permission Actions more efficiently.

 v3.2.0
-Enabled tracking of push delivery using Notification Extension and AppGroups.
+Enabled tracking of push delivery using Notification Extension and AppGroups - http://docs.moengage.com/docs/push-delivery-tracking
 Enabled Test InApp from push when push is received in foreground.
 Check in SDK to prevent getting multiple UPDATE events.
 Inbox module changes to get media-attachment sent in case of iOS Rich Notifications.